Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/react-basics-passsing-data-between-components.md

 }
 ```

-This separates our data a bit more, and we can create multiple bookshelves with their own set of books now.
+This separates our data a bit more; we can create multiple bookshelves with their own set of books now.

 The cool part about doing this is that it can also be done on a specific action.